MadBomber/aia/README.md

 //include path_to_file
 ```

 The `path_to_file` can be either absolute or relative.
-If it is relative, it is achored at the PWD.
-If the `path_to_file` includes envars, the `--shell` CLI option must be used to replace the envar in the directive with its actual value.
+If it is relative, it is anchored at the PWD.
+If the `path_to_file` includes envars, they will be substituted with their actual value.

 The file that is included will have any comments or directives excluded.
 It is expected that the file will be a text file so that its content can be pre-pended to the existing prompt; however, if the file is a source code file (ex: file.rb) the source code will be included HOWEVER any comment line or line that starts with "//" will be excluded.